Nicola Streeten: Laydeez Do Comics

 Laydeez Do Comics is a women-led comic forum that host monthly events with a focus on the autobiographical.
 It was set up in 2009 by Nicola Streeten and Sarah Lightman.
-There are now many Laydeez do Comics chapters- with events having appeared in Birmingham, Leeds, Bristol, Brighton, Glasgow, Dublin, Israel, New York, Chicago, San Francisco and the Czech Republic in the years since its UK debut.
+There are now many Laydeez do Comics chapters, with events having appeared in Birmingham, Leeds, Bristol, Brighton, Glasgow, Dublin, Israel, New York City, Chicago, San Francisco and the Czech Republic in the years since its UK debut.
 Laydeez do Comics supports graphic novel work being currently produced in the UK by women.
-Laydeez Do Comics has also set up a one-day festival, supported by Arts Council England, the first of which took place on 24 March 2018 at The Free Word Centre.
-In 2018 Laydeez Do Comics set up the first Comics Women’s Prize for Unpublished Graphic Novels in Progress supported by the Arts Council and a crowdfunding campaign.
+Laydeez Do Comics has also set up a one-day festival, supported by Arts Council England, the first of which took place on 24 March 2018 at the Free Word Centre.
+In 2018, Laydeez Do Comics set up the first Comics Women’s Prize for Unpublished Graphic Novels in Progress supported by the Arts Council and a crowdfunding campaign.
 The 2018 award winner was Emma Burleigh.

 Academic career

-Streeten's PhD research was on the cultural history of British feminist cartoons and comics 1970-2010 and she is an Associate Tutor and Research Associate at the University of Sussex.
+Streeten's PhD research was on the cultural history of British feminist cartoons and comics 1970–2010 and she is an Associate Tutor and Research Associate at the University of Sussex.
 Streeten has conducted workshops with the British Council.